benisalla/MGTLR/README.md

 ## Model Performance

-The MG-Transformer model was evaluated on a comprehensive set of test music data to gauge its accuracy and performance.
+The MGTLR model was evaluated on a comprehensive set of test music data to gauge its accuracy and performance.
 Here are the results:

 - **Accuracy on test music data**: 81.60%

-These results demonstrate the effectiveness of the MG-Transformer model in handling complex music generation tasks.
+These results demonstrate the effectiveness of the MGTLR model in handling complex music generation tasks.
 We continuously seek to improve the model and update the metrics as new test results become available.

 ![image](https://github.com/benisalla/Tiny-ViT-Transformer-from-scratch/assets/89405673/62531c3f-6684-4000-a151-acee6a399ab3)

 ![image](https://github.com/benisalla/Tiny-ViT-Transformer-from-scratch/assets/89405673/7aafbd0a-f48b-46dd-9caf-d99f42e063e3)

----

-## Roadmap

-See the [open issues](https://github.com/benisalla/mg-transformer/issues) for a list of proposed features (and known issues).

----

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-Contributions are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

 ---